Heart Failure Life Expectancy Calculator

 We can slow down the progression of the disease by:

-💡 Find out your patient's HEART score for cardiovascular risk.
+💡 Find out your patient's cardiovascular risk with the HEART score calculator.

 Also, you may be interested in our qp/qs calculator which helps in determining the magnitude of a cardiac shunt.